COMMENTARY: Jaxon Smith-Njigba Puts the Patriots on Notice for Super Bowl LX

 Reporter: Rei Tedoco

-Smith-Njigba went from a 20th draft-pick in 2023 and now in the spotlight for the Super Bowl LX.
-In his third professional season alone, he set the record for the Seattle Seahawks single-season receiving yards record.
-He outshined DK Metcalf’s previous record for the Seahawks franchise in 11 games and led the league this season at 1,793 yards.
+Smith-Njigba went from an Ohio State Buckeye, to the 20th draft-pick in 2023 and now sits in the spotlight for the Super Bowl 60.
+In his third professional season alone, he set the record for the Seahawks single-season receiving yards record.
+He outshined DK Metcalf’s previous record for the franchise in 11 games and led the league this season at 1,793 yards.

 Even Patriots’ head coach Mike Vrabel is aware of Smith-Njigba’s skills.
-In a press conference he referred to the stand-out receiver as “Sudden, savvy, competitive, really good play strength for his stature.
+When referring to the stand-out receiver he said, “Sudden, savvy, competitive, really good play strength for his stature.
 You wouldn’t think…He’s got really good play strength, he’s really good at contested catches.”

 The awareness from Patriot’s head coach Vrabel is the warning sign the Patriots need to take.
-Since Smith-Njigba is already a public standout and his performance proves it, the Patriots defense will have to strategize.
+With Smith-Njigba’s seasonal standout performances, the Patriots defense will have to strategize.

 He said,“ This week is different but my routine, especially before the game will stay the same, and everybody's been doing a good job keeping it..kind of consistent.”

-Looking at the NFC championship, Smith-Njigba knows how to propel leadership in crunch time.
-Against the Los Angeles Rams, he turned a touchdown and 153 receiving-yards in the game.
+A consistent contender, Smith-Njigba knows how to propel leadership in crunch time.
+At the NFC championship he had 153 receiving-yards and a touchdown in the game.
 He’s an asset that the Seahawks must utilize on Sunday.

 Smith-Njigba accredits his father and brother for where he is now with the sacrifices continuously made early on.
 Tuesday night, he said, “My dad (was) sacrificing his time at his job.
 So I’m able to travel and play some ball and visit schools.
 So a lot of sacrifice that my family has made.”

-Now, Smith-Njigba is turning the tables for the Seattle Seahawks and willing to put his own sacrifice on the line for his team.
-As the Seahawks are looking to claim a Super Bowl LX victory, they’ll need their star wide-receiver in good shape.
+Smith-Njigba is turning the tables for the Seahawks and will put his own sacrifice on the line for his team.
+As his team looks to claim a Super Bowl 60 victory, they’ll need their young star in good shape.

 “How I envision myself is being an all-around player,” Smith-Njigba said.
 “Just getting the job done.
 So, you know, that's my motivation, and that's what I want to be.”